Nickomang/liveblink/README.md

 	$ liveblink arteezy

-There is an optional parameter following the name for quality, which defaults to best if nothing is provided.
+There is an optional parameter following the name for quality, which defaults to 'best' if nothing is provided.

+You can view a detailed version of the documentation within the CLI by inputting

+	$ liveblink help

-[] denotes a mandatory argument
-() denotes an optional argument
+'[ ]' denotes a mandatory argument, while '( )' denotes an optional argument

 Name | Description | Options
 -----|-------------|-------